bxparks/AceTime/USER_GUIDE.md

       run on a Linux or MacOS machine through the Makefiles using the [unitduino](https://github.com/bxparks/AUnit/tree/develop/unitduino)
       emulator.
-* `BasicValidationMoreTest` and `ExtendedValidationMoreTest`
+* `BasicValidationUsingJavaTest` and `ExtendedValidationUsingJavaTest`
-    * These tests compare the transition times calculated by AceTime to Java's `java.time` package which should support the entire range of dates that AceTime can represent.
+    * These tests compare the transition times calculated by AceTime to Java 11 `java.time` package which should support the entire range of dates that AceTime can represent.
 We have artificially limited the range of testing from 2000 to 2050.